hance-engine/hance-api/PythonAPI/README.md

     )

 This will apply the enhancement model specified by `models[0]` to the input file located at `input_file_path`, and save the enhanced audio to the output file at `output_file_path`.

+### Models
+The models in the models folder have semantic names.
+For example, speech-denoise-48kHz-32ms.hance, signifies that this is a model that _denoises_ speech, expects an input samplerate of 48kHz, and has a latency of 32ms.
+For product information, take a look at [this page](https://hance.ai/products)

+All models within a family, e.g. the speech-denoise family, have similar characteristics.
+For denoising purposes, we recommend starting with speech-denoise-48kHz-32ms-tiny.hance to see if that meets your requirements, and move up in size if needed.
+We also note that if you have special requirements for particular audio circumstances, we offer can build models to better suit those circumstances.
+Contact us if this is the case.

 Please note that hance.process_file is using PySoundFile to read and write audio files.
 While PySoundFile is not a requirement for using HANCE, it is a convenient library for handling audio files in Python.